snc512/MealsDBRecipes/README.md

 - Clone the repository.
 - Open the project in Xcode.
 - Build and run the app using the iOS Simulator or a connected iOS device.

+Future Ideas:
+- If I were to add many more api calls or access a more secure API, I may consider creating a "Services" directory with the first being a MealDBAPIService for a single isolated location for configurations.
+- Being able to create your own recipes should be possible + you can save them in some cloud data storage
+- If I were to introduce this last step, I would also want there to be users, and then would need to use a formal DB (easiest would be relational with Core Data)
+- With users, there would also be authentication and I believe the easiest way to introduce a simple SSO solution for iOS apps would be via Firebase
+- An AI feature, where you take a photo of ingredients, it then is able to detect how much of each ingredient you have, and then tells you recipe options would be the most fun :)